openvinotoolkit/model_server/docs/model_server_rest_api_rerank.md

 # Cohere API rerank endpoint {#ovms_docs_rest_api_rerank}

 ## API Reference
-OpenVINO Model Server includes now the `rerank` endpoint using Cohere API.
+OpenVINO Model Server includes now the `rerank` endpoint based on Cohere API.
 Please see the [Cohere rerank API Reference](https://docs.cohere.com/reference/rerank) for more information on the API.
-The endpoint is exposed via a path:
+The endpoint can be accessed via a path:

 <b>http://server_name:port/v3/rerank</b>

+In the cohere client library specify the `base_url=http://server_name:port/v3`.

 ### Example request